alpisala02/alpisala02/README.md

 ## 👋 Hi, I'm Alperen

-I'm a game developer based in Istanbul, passionate about creating immersive worlds and engaging gameplay experiences.
+I'm a game developer based in Istanbul.
+Passionate about creating immersive worlds and engaging gameplay experiences.
 I primarily work with **Unity**, but I also have some experience with **Unreal Engine** and **Godot**.

 **Fun Facts**